TheDoctorRossi4/get_prime_factors/README.md

-# advanced-testing-techniques
+# Get Prime Factors
-This is a repo for doing advanced testing
+This is a code to get prime factors of an input number